I am a Spectrum Inspired Photographer

 I have joined this amazing organization and am offering my skills, voice and heart here in the Oromocto and Fredericton area.
 I believe this is my chance to do more for this community, for families who may never have the chance to document their lives and whose stories deserve to be seen and heard.

 These sessions are meant to capture your family and your child as they are.
-I am a lifestyle/documentary photographer so I want to photograph real, raw, unposed moments at your home or a location that means something to you, and where your child is comfortable.
+As a lifestyle/documentary photographer I want to photograph real, raw, unposed moments at your home or a location that means something to you, and where your child is comfortable.
 I want to create beautiful images that show your child’s personality and how special they are.
 I promise to put my heart into these sessions because I know how important these images are.

 If you are a family that has been touched by autism, you can apply to be considered for a free SI session.